-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Strategy, policies a and practices (cont.)
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Strategy, policies a nd practices (cont.)
 Refer to GRI 2-24 2-26 Mechanisms for seeking advice and raising concerns Additionally, employees can ask their manager, Human Resources business partner, Legal business partner, or business unit leader for advice on implementing policies and practices.
-Refer to GRI 2-25 GRI 2: General Fortive Compliance Program Disclosures 2021 (cont.)
+Refer to GRI 2-25 GRI 2: General Disclosures 2021 Fortive Compliance Program (cont.)
 2-27 Compliance with laws and regulations Our compliance programs are evaluated through internal self-assessment and external assessment.
 In the spirit of continuous improvement, we had an external, third-party review of the compliance program conducted in 2021.
 An external assessment occurs periodically every 3-5 years.
-2-28 Membership associations Membership Associations Stakeholder Engag ement Stakeholder Engagement Data Table GRI 2: General 2-29 Approach to stakeholder engagement We identified our stakeholder audience through the use of interviews with Fortive's executive leadership, the EHS Leadership Council (EHSLC), and employees.
+2-28 Membership associations Membership Associations Stakeholder Engage ement Stakeholder Engagement Data Table GRI 2: General 2-29 Approach to stakeholder engagement We identified our stakeholder audience through the use of interviews with Fortive's executive leadership, the EHS Leadership Council (EHSLC), and employees.
 We selected stakeholders based on their knowledge of Fortive's operations, Sustainability, and the industries in which Fortive operates.
 Disclosures 2021 2-30 Collective bargaining agreements Fortive recognizes freedom of association and the right to collective bargaining as fundamental rights of our employees.
 Outside the United States, we have government-mandated collective bargaining arrangements and union contracts in certain countries, particularly in Europe where a certain number of our employees are represented by unions and/or works councils.

-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Economic Perform ance 3-1 Process to determine material topics Economic Performance is not a material topic for Fortive.
-We understand that some stakeholders may wish for further information and this can be found in our Annual Report and 2024 Proxy Statement .
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Economic Performa ance 3-1 Process to determine material topics Economic Performance is not a material topic for Fortive.
+We understand that some stakeholders may wish for further information and this can be found in our Annual Report and 2025 Proxy Statement .
 3-2 List of material topics Economic Performance is not a material topic for Fortive.
-We understand that some stakeholders may wish for further information and this can be found in our Annual Report and 2024 Proxy Statement .
-Responsible Sourcing GRI 3: Material 3-3 Management of material topics Through our supplier engagement programs, we communicate our standards clearly-each supplier in our Responsible Sourcing Audit Program is provided, and required to acknowledge, review and affirm, their receipt and understanding of Fortive's Supplier Code , which outlines our expectations of operations, conduct, labor management, material sourcing, and compliance with applicable laws and regulations.
-Fortive takes great care to select suppliers who provide not only timely, cost-effective and quality materials and services, but who operate in a manner consistent and in conformance with the Supplier Code.
-Conflict Minerals Policy Statement Topics 2021 California Transparency in Supply Chains Act of 2010 Statement 3-3 0.0 UK Modern Slavery Act of 2015 Statement 3-3 Suppliers are audited against a range of criteria, which include but are not limited to: environmental management, labor standards and practices, materials sourcing, and ethics and compliance with applicable laws and regulations.
-The frequency of audits is no less than every 5 years, with higher risk and/or newer suppliers being audited every 1-3 years.
+We understand that some stakeholders may wish for further information and this can be found in our Annual Report and 2025 Proxy Statement .
+Responsible Sourcing Through our supplier engagement programs, we communicate our standards clearly-each supplier in our Responsible Sourcing Audit Program is provided, and required to acknowledge, review and affirm, their receipt and understanding of Fortive's Supplier Code , which outlines our expectations of operations, conduct, labor management, material sourcing, and compliance with applicable laws and regulations.
+GRI 3: Material Fortive takes great care to select suppliers who provide not only timely, cost-effective and quality materials and services, but who operate in a manner consistent and in conformance with the Supplier Code.
+Topics 2021 Conflict Minerals Policy Statement California Transparency in Supply Chains Act of 2010 Statement 3-3 Management of material topics UK Modern Slavery Act of 2015 Statement Suppliers are audited against a range of criteria, which include but are not limited to: environmental management, labor standards and practices, materials sourcing, and ethics and compliance with applicable laws and regulations.
+The frequency of audits is no less than every 5 years, with higher risk suppliers being audited every 1-3 years.
 The key performance indicators used to evaluate suppliers, includes on-time delivery, cost, quality, material sourcing transparency, labor standards, and overall risk management, in an ongoing manner.
-Further, through our supplier audit program, we re-audit these suppliers periodically to ensure continued compliance and improvement against the standards outlined in the Fortive Supplier Code which includes, among other things, our focus on the environment, health, and safety aspects as well as fighting the risk of forced labor in our supply base.
 The result of these various actions and initiatives is a stronger, more resilient supply chain.
 We have strengthened relationships with strategic suppliers, broadened our aperture for prospective suppliers where sole source conditions existed, and reduced risk in our operations associated with materials, services and supplier readiness.